Re-defining formative assessment in the primary school - assessing the acquisition of skills and knowledge for deeper and sequential learning

-Redefining how the curriculum is designed, implemented and assessed are necessary as part of a new emphasis on 'the quality of education' in the new draft OFSTED handbook for schools.
-The focus as far as assessment is concerned is on how assessment informs to what extent knowledge is embedded, how well pupils deepen their learning and how assessment is used to assist teachers in producing clear next steps for pupils.
+Redefining how the curriculum is designed, implemented and assessed are necessary as part of a new emphasis on 'the quality of education' in the new OFSTED handbook for schools published in May 2019.
+The focus is on how assessment informs to what extent knowledge is embedded, the skills pupils have used, how well pupils deepen their learning.
+Assessment must also assist teachers in producing clear next steps for pupils.

 This course takes an in-depth look at formative assessment practices that deliver dramatic improvements in pupils' resilience, understanding and motivation.
 We build into the day an in-depth look at the power of questioning and at other formative assessment skills that teachers can use to encourage independence so that pupils understand and can articulate how they are learning as well as what they are learning.
 We investigate the power of challenge and the value of effort as integral aspects of formative assessment and resilient learning.
 We look at the growing body of evidence that suggests pupils benefit from opportunities to be an integral part of the assessment process and focus on some of the strategies that are known to impact on learning and achievement.